-This rich Cuppuccino Cheesecake is enhanced with instant coffee, whipping cream and loads of mini chocolate chocolate chips.
+This rich Cappuccino Cheesecake is enhanced with instant coffee, whipping cream and loads of mini chocolate chips.
 A coffee lover’s dream dessert!

 Mocha Cheesecake with Chocolate Chips

-Tips for Making a Mocha or Cuppucinno Cheesecake
+Tips for Making a Mocha or Cappuccino Cheesecake

 Simply adding some instant coffee and chocolate chips, a cheesecake batter is transformed into a dreamy mocha dessert.
 But if you’re new to cheesecake making, here are a few helpful hints to make your first attempt a winner.

 - PRO-Tip: Have all your ingredients at room temperature for the best, smoothest cheesecake.